Kirk Yeaman: Career

 He was forced to rule himself out contention for the England training squad for the 2008 Rugby League World Cup through injury.

 Yeaman has a 2005 Challenge Cup winners medal after Hull beat Leeds 25-24 in the first ever August Challenge Cup Final, he was also a member of the Hull squad that reached the 2006 Super League Grand Final (losing to St. Helens) and was a double try scorer In Hull's 28-16 defeat also against St. Helens in the 2008 Challenge Cup Final at Wembley Stadium.

 In 2011, Yeaman was rewarded for his form with Hull F.C. by being called up to the England Squad along with wing partner Tom Briscoe for the Four Nations.
 He was also included in the Super League Dream Team, again along with Briscoe.

 At the start of the 2016 season, Yeaman made two appearances for Doncaster as a dual-registration player.

 On 3 June 2016, a try against Widnes took Yeaman over the 700 point mark for Hull, consisting of 177 tries.
 Yeaman is only the second player in Hull's history to score 700 points without kicking a single goal.
 The late Clive Sullivan MBE is the other.

 He played in the 2016 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 Yeaman announced his retirement as a player at the end of the 2016 season.
 He is third on Hull's all-time try scoring list with 177; only Clive Sullivan and Ivor Watts are ahead of him.

 After retiring as a player, Yeaman joined the coaching staff at Hull.
 In 2018, Yeaman came out of retirement to play against local rivals Hull KR in a 34–22 win at the Magic Weekend.
 He left his coaching role in 2021 to start a career with the Prison Service.

-Statistics

-The table below shows a cumulative points and scoring records for Yeaman at the end of the 2013 Super League season.
+In 2023, he was inducted into Hull FC's Hall of Fame.